FAQ

 A: At Madison Commons, we believe in the power of collaboration to amplify underrepresented voices and drive meaningful change.
 Working in community with nonprofit organizations means we engage as partners, not just reporters — sharing knowledge, elevating critical issues and co-creating media that serves the public good.
 We seek to tell stories that matter, informed by those working on the ground, while maintaining journalistic integrity and independence.
 We have a professional editing staff that scrutinizes all copy to ensure accuracy, watch for and mitigate conflicts of interest, and avoid polarizing language.
 Through this approach, we strive to create a more informed, engaged and empowered community where journalists can play a role in moving communities forward.
 As such, we do not adhere to the type of distanced “objectivity” reporters have historically practiced, deferring to official sources in lieu of connecting deeply with members of marginalized communities, to the detriment of the latter.
 Rather, our values center on accuracy, balance and challenging problematic social and economic conditions.
 Our staff and reporters share a keen desire to contribute to and improve the lives of all the people in our communities.

-Q: What grants fund the budget?
+Q: What grants and partnerships have funded the budget?

 Q: Do you accept anonymous donations?